Ahmad-Zaklouta/genesyszu/README.md

 ## List of projects
 - **goertzel_rtu.tcl**
 This project uses the PL to implement a driver for the ZMOD ADC at 100MHz.
-IN the PS, RTU execute a goertzel algorithm to detect a 30Mhz harmonic.
+In the PS, RTU execute a goertzel algorithm to detect a 30Mhz harmonic.
 For more detailed explanation, visit https://www.controlpaths.com
 Project is uploaded to hackster.io
 Script for generate block design only available for Vivado 2019.1.